-Many national and international organisations produce guidelines for how to manage and treat HIV and related complications.
+There are many national and international guidelines.
+These cover all aspects of how to manage and treat HIV and related complications.

 - Routine investigation and monitoring of adult HIV-1-positive individuals (2016) (2019 interim update)